 NextGen Weather Systems consist of Common Support Services - Weather (CSS-Wx) and the NextGen Weather Processor (NWP), designed for implementation in the National Airspace System (NAS).
 NWP focuses on aviation weather processing and translated product generation; CSS-Wx focuses on weather information management to support users.
-Together, CSS-Wx and NWP ingest data once and provide tailored subsets of large data products to various subscribers.
-Safety-critical products (such as microbursts and wind shear alerts) are provided directly to local users, as well as published for NAS-wide use.
-Consumers subscribe to gridded and non-gridded aviation weather products published in Open Geospatial Consortium (OGC) standard formats.
-Consumers can also view the products on the NWP Aviation Weather Display (AWD), designed to meet NAS user requirements for display of aviation weather products.
+Together, NWP and CSS-Wx ingest data once and provide tailored subsets of large data products to various subscribers.
+Consumers subscribe to aviation weather products published in Open Geospatial Consortium standard formats.
+Consumers can also view the products on the NWP Aviation Weather Display (AWD) designed to meet NAS user requirements for display of aviation weather products.

 NextGen Weather Inputs

-The figure also depicts acquisition of Canadian weather radar data and the service oriented data transfer from NOAA, including model data and other products, via the NAS Enterprise Security Gateway (NESG).
-Aeronautical Common Services (ACS) provides information about airports, navigational aids and other aeronautical data to NextGen Weather.
+The graphic also depicts acquisition of Canadian weather radar data and the service oriented data transfer from NOAA, including model data and other products, via the NAS Enterprise Security Gateway (NESG).
+Aeronautical Common Services provides information about airports, navigational aids and other aeronautical data to NextGen Weather.

 NextGen Weather Outputs

 Upon receiving weather data from CSS-Wx, NWP centrally produces domain-wide weather products.
 CSS-Wx publishes the NWP products and required NOAA weather data to System Wide Information Management (SWIM) for delivery to NAS consumers.